Dr. Aaron Denlinger, Ph.DLatin & Bible Teacher

 Mr. Astler graduated from the University of Northern Colorado with a BA in Elementary Education and earned his MA degree in Curriculum and Instruction from the University of Colorado at Denver.
 He also holds a 7th-12th Grade Science Endorsement from the State of Colorado.

-Mr. Astler is entering his 30th year as a teacher serving at both the elementary and middle school level.
+Mr. Astler has taught over 30 years, serving at both the elementary and middle school level.
 He taught third grade for ten years and middle school for nine years at a local Christian school helping develop their middle school science program.
 During the past seven years, Mr. Astler continued his work in the middle school by teaching science, technology, video production and STEM (Science, Technology, Engineering and Math) courses.
 He served as the STEM coordinator at a science-based charter school and helped develop the technology program at a public middle school.

 Mrs. Wright is thrilled to join Arma Dei's family as the 8th grade Humanities teacher.
 She is a Christ following, passionate lifelong learner and educator, originally from southern California, and a Westmont College graduate with a double major in English Literature and Diversified Education, and a minor in African American Women Writers.